hubcio2115/htmx-ls/README.md

 I've made it as my pet project for an OS competition.
 Hopefully someone will find it useful in the future.

+This project's been made for a challenge called [100 commits](https://100commitow.pl/) where participants to encourage participants to work on their pet projects.

+## RoadMap
+- [ ] Give hover info for htmx tags
+- [ ] Allow autocomplete for htmx tags
+- [ ] Give suggestions for keywords within htmx tags
+- [ ] Give simple diagnostics about what you should and shouldn't do

 ## Integration

 ### Neovim